araobp/live/README.md

 <img src="docs/screenshot_qr_pixel9a.jpg" width="200">

-### Current Status
+### Current Implementation

-- Scans a QR code as an HTTPS URL and sends a system instruction to Gemini with the URL.

-### Next Steps

-- Scan a QR code as a file ID and upload the corresponding file to Gemini as a Cached Context.
+The QR code scanned by the camera will serve as the context of the conversation.

 ## Deployment on Raspberry Pi